Muhammad-Hussain456/Application-of-ICT/01_Introduction_to_ICT.md

 ## 🌐 **What is ICT?**

-📘 **Definition:**

-> “ICT (Information and Communication Technology) is the integration of computing and communication technologies used to store, retrieve, transmit, and manipulate data.”
+ICT (Information and Communication Technology) is the integration of computing and communication technologies used to store, retrieve, transmit, and manipulate data.

 ---